Fleckism/SecurityPlus/SecurityPlus/07 B knowledge-Based Authentication.md

 If the attacker cannot obtain a database of passwords, a packet sniffer might be used to obtain the client response to a server challenge in a protocol such as [[NTLM]] or [[CHAP]]/MS-CHAP.
 Although these protocols avoid sending the hash of the password directly, the response is derived from it in some way.
 Password crackers can exploit weaknesses in a protocol to calculate the hash and match it to a dictionary word or brute force it.
 # BRUTE-FORCE AND DICTIONARY ATTACKS

 Some password attacks exploit the weak credentials chosen by users.
-Others can exploit vulnerabilities in the storage mechanism.
+Others can exploit [[vulnerability|vulnerabilities]] in the storage mechanism.
 For example, the Windows SAM database can be configured to store hashes for compatibility with older versions ([[LM]] and NTLMv1 hashes).
 These legacy hashes are cryptographically weak and highly vulnerable to password cracking ([ldapwiki.com/wiki/LM%20hash](https://ldapwiki.com/wiki/LM%20hash)).

 ### Brute-Force Attack